tareqjoy/BeaconTest/README.md

 Notifies user once, if beacon in range - Intelligent Notification.

-If user wish, he can get notifications continuously - Force Notification.
+If user wishes, he can get notifications continuously - Force Notification.

 Library used: AltBeacon